The latest and most danceable Japanese groove!

 Are you ahead of your time?

-Or is it going backwards?
+Or is it going backwards again?

 The sound of the heretical crusaders,